 - Support for logging and real user monitoring, useful when you need to correlate the spikes in metrics such as average response time or high number of inflight threads with the increase in traffic.

 - Comprehensive JVM monitoring with JVM metrics included in the Tomcat integration

 - Limited support for transaction tracing makes it impossible to view the transaction starting in the frontend and ending in the data store.

-- Lack of full-featured profilers.
+- No full-featured profilers.

 Nagios is one of the oldest, most well-known and established monitoring tools available on the market for Tomcat monitoring, offering both an open-source and a commercial enterprise solution, Nagios Core and Nagios XI, respectively.
 Nagios Core is Linux-based and gained popularity due to being built with extensibility in mind and because it supports monitoring for various other technologies via official and community-developed extensions.

 - Extensible architecture with many official and third-party plugins supporting technologies like Apache Tomcat and more.